-- [G.12] Manufacturers should evaluate all commercial off-the-shelf and open-source software components used in vehicle ECUs against known vulnerabilities. ^{23,24,25} - [G.13] Manufacturers should also pursue product cybersecurity testing, including using penetration tests, as part of the development process.26 - [G.14] Test stages should employ qualified testers who have not been part of the development team, and who are highly incentivized to identify vulnerabilities.
+- [G.12] Manufacturers should evaluate all commercial off-the-shelf and open-source software components used in vehicle ECUs against known vulnerabilities. - [G.13] Manufacturers should also pursue product cybersecurity testing, including using penetration tests, as part of the development process. - [G.14] Test stages should employ qualified testers who have not been part of the development team, and who are highly incentivized to identify vulnerabilities. - [G.15] A vulnerability analysis should be generated for each known vulnerability assessed or new vulnerability identified during cybersecurity testing.
+The disposition of the vulnerability and the rationale for the how the vulnerability is managed should also be documented.